qgp9/hugo-smartlink/README.md

 ### Zero Configuration

-The module works out of the box with default settings.
-No configuration required!
+The Hugo SmartLink module works out of the box with default settings.
+You can immediately start using wiki links in your Hugo content.

 ### Basic Usage

-You can immediately use `[[link]]` syntax in your content:
+You can immediately use `[[wikilink]]` syntax in your content:

 ```markdown
 # My Documentation